 After qualifying in 2007, Dr Noble worked for 18 months at the National Orthopaedic Hospital in Stanmore offering psychological therapy to adults experiencing chronic pain.
 She spent seven years working with children, adolescents, and families as part of an NHS Child & Adolescent Mental Health Service, consolidating her experience with both children and adolescents as well as adults.
 She has also held academic posts at The University of Hertfordshire.

 Dr Noble has all the core competencies expected of a Clinical Psychologist, including skills in assessment, formulation, interventions, evaluation, research, supervision and teaching.
-She has undertaken training in a variety of therapeutic approaches including Acceptance and Commitment Therapy, Cognitive Behavioural Therapy, Personal Construct Psychology and Systemic and Family Therapy.
+She has undertaken training in a variety of therapeutic approaches including Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation Reprocessing (EMDR), Personal Construct Psychology (PCP) and Systemic and Family Therapy.